ghc-proposals/ghc-proposals/proposals/0570-string-interpolation.rst

 * Do something like `Python's new t-string feature <https://peps.python.org/pep-0750/>`_

   * This doesn't translate easily to Haskell, since the point of t-string is to return a list of strings and a list of "anything" that was interpolated
-  * The ``QualifiedLiterals`` part of the proposal should be able to handle any functionality here
+  * The ``QualifiedStrings`` part of the proposal should be able to handle any functionality here

 Unresolved Questions
 --------------------